CrestfallenLARP/cfldangerden/content/en/factions/undead/roles/red_bone_undead.md

   - Silenced
   - Sleeping
   - Unconcious - Immune Resist
-vulnerabilities: Takes damage from Healing (not double)
+vulnerabilities: Takes damage from Healing (double damage from Healing Weapon Strikes, not spells)
 healed_by: Harm
 at_dying: Crumbles
 special: